SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(4b-Radioactive-and-WitherProof).md

 cake.register(this);
 ```

-Let's change the lore of our `itemStack`, it currently reads "&cBe careful".<br>
+Let's change the lore of our `itemStack`, it currently reads "&cBe careful".

-We wanna include a tooltip that warns about our radioactive properties.<br>
+We wanna include a tooltip that warns about our radioactive properties.

 Luckily Slimefun has a built-in way for that.

-There is a static method called `LoreBuilder.radioactive(...)` which takes a constant of `Radioactivity` as an argument.<br>
+There is a static method called `LoreBuilder.radioactive(...)` which takes a constant of `Radioactivity` as an argument.

 We can use that to create a string that warns about radioactivity.
-This will be the same string that Slimefun's standard items use.<br>
+This will be the same string that Slimefun's standard items use.

 If you wanted to go one step further you could also use the static constant `LoreBuilder.HAZMAT_SUIT_REQUIRED` which will warn them to
 wear a Hazmat Suit.
 Let's do that.